 In general, FRT requires that should a plant be capable of continuing to operate through a 3-phase short circuit applied at its connection point for a period of 140ms then removed.
-The reason this condition has been adopted is it is considered to be the theoretical worse event that a unit could be subjected too and hence should be capable of withstanding any normal voltage dips occurring on the transmission system.
-It should be bourn in mind that these events are particularly stressful for the User's Plant and / or Apparatus.
-In terms of a synchronous generator when a 3-phase short circuit is applied to the connection point(s) the current flowing in the generator is significantly increased resulting in the mechanical forces on the generator and turbine will significantly increase with the generator trying to pull itself out of its foundations.
+The reason this condition has been adopted is it is considered to be the theoretical worst event that a unit could be subjected to and hence should be capable of withstanding any normal voltage dips occurring on the transmission system.
+It should be considered that these events are particularly stressful for the User's Plant and / or Apparatus.
+In terms of a synchronous Generator when a 3-phase short circuit is applied to the connection point(s) the current flowing in the Generator is significantly increased resulting in the mechanical forces on the Generator and turbine will significantly increase with the Generator trying to pull itself out of its foundations.
 Equally the power transmission torque down the turbine train increases significantly causing large forces down the machine.
 The current assessment of compliance is wholly based on simulation studies to confirm the unit will stay electrical stable with the system and not pole slip and although the significant mechanical force which in-principle have been assessed during design they may never have been applied.
-In general terms older units may never actually have been required to perform these assessments; even if they have this is only based on modelling, and it is not a guarantee that the unit will actually perform as anticipated.
-In general units may have operated for years with no issues but this might be due to the proximity of the fault - as long as the fault is far enough away the unit may be capable of riding though distant faults.
+In general terms older units may not have been required to perform these assessments; even if they have this is only based on modelling, and it is not a guarantee that the unit will perform as anticipated.
+In general units may have operated for years with no issues but this might be due to the proximity of the fault depending on the distance the unit may be capable of riding through electrically distant faults.

-Unlike synchronous generators most non-synchronous technologies use current limiters to keep mechanical forces lower, however as they require a source AC voltage signal to operate, the longer they are unable to see the mains supply the harder it is for the control system to maintain in synchronism.
-Again, compliance is only assessed on the bases of model simulations these are only as good as the models and again may not actually be capable of local faults.
+Unlike synchronous Generators most non-synchronous technologies use current limiters to keep mechanical forces lower, however as they require a source AC voltage signal to operate, the longer they are unable to see the mains supply the harder it is for the control system to maintain in synchronism.
+Again, compliance is only assessed on the basis of model simulations these are only as good as the models and may not be capable of local faults.

-Following the initial concerns in 2004 and the introduction of the FRT requirements in 2005 the GB system has generally operated acceptably, until the 9 August 2019 when two unit simultaneously failed to ride through a fault and resulted in demand disconnection.
+Following the initial concerns in 2004 and the introduction of the FRT requirements in 2005 the GB system has generally operated acceptably, until the 9 August 2019 when two transmission connected units and a number of distribution connected units simultaneously failed to ride through a fault and resulted in demand disconnection.
 This has again raised concerns with the ESO about the failure of Units to FRT and for some reason this situation appears to be getting worse with the number of units failing to ride though increasing concerns about system security.